 If there is a font manager not mentioned here, it has either been discontinued (in which case I will remove the review), or is too simplistic to bother reviewing.
 A fair number of commercial font packages will include such basic font managers.
 They turn fonts on and off, and that’s pretty much it.

 Generally, Type 1 PostScript fonts are limping along in Monterey and Ventura.
 You can still activate them with various third party font managers, but they appear as question marks, or blank boxes in many apps.
 The workaround is to manually place them in the Fonts folder of your user account.
 Or, read this article from the makers of Typeface for another option.

-There’s also an issue where activating or deactivating a large number of fonts in Font Book, FontAgent, FontBase and Connect Fonts caused TextEdit and Pages to freeze.
+There’s also an issue where activating or deactivating a large number of fonts in Font Book, FontAgent, RightFont, FontBase and Connect Fonts cause TextEdit and Pages to freeze.
 The only solution was to force quit the frozen app and relaunch it.
-Other font managers do not cause this problem.
+Typeface is the only tested font manager that does not cause this problem.
 Other apps with a font list may also be affected, but I tested the current managers mainly with these two apps.
 And this may be a Monterey/Ventura issue as they’re the only OS versions I tested these latest font manager versions under.

 NOTE: It is no longer possible to disable any OS installed fonts in Ventura.